chrira/random-logger/README.md

 I've had the necessity to create a random logger to test log configurations with containers, this helped me out to do it easily.

 ## What is inside of this repo?
-In this git repository you will find the docker image definitions for the random Logger for Alpine Linux
+In this git repository you will find the docker image definitions for the random Logger for Ubuntu Linux

 * `Dockerfile` -> Contains image definition.
 * `entrypoint.sh` -> Shell code to generate log messages.